 - Talk to your neighbours to work out solutions.
 They may not realize there is a problem.
-To develop a collaborative solution, you can contact the Mediation and Restorative Justice Centre – Phone: 780-423-0896 Website: www.mrjc.ca
+To develop a collaborative solution, you can contact the Mediation and Restorative Justice Centre at 780-423-0896, email@example.com or via www.mrjc.ca

-If attempts to find solutions with your neighbours have not resulted in satisfactory drainage arrangements and you wish to have the City investigate; contact 311 to register your complaint.
-Development Services, Lot Grading will send you an Information Guide for Surface Drainage Problems for more information about lot grading requirements, and how to resolve lot grading problems, along with a Witness Statement Form for you to complete for Bylaw violations.
+If attempts to find solutions with your neighbours have not resulted in satisfactory drainage arrangements and you wish to have the City investigate, contact 311 to register your complaint.
+Development Services, Lot Grading will send you an Information Guide for Lot Grading Issues for more information about lot grading requirements, and how to resolve lot grading issues, along with a Witness Statement Form for you to complete for Bylaw violations.
 On receipt of your Witness Statement Form, a lot grading inspector will examine lot grading conditions on both properties to identify bylaw violations.
-Non-Compliance notices will be sent for infractions of the Drainage Bylaw No. 18093.
+Non-Compliance notices will be sent for infractions of the Drainage Bylaw 18093.
 Property owners must then take steps to bring their property into compliance with the bylaw.

 Subsequently, you should also be aware that EPCOR provides a complimentary Flood Prevention Home Check-up service that helps homeowners identify and resolve drainage deficits on their property to minimize the risk of flood damage to their homes.
 Call 780-944-7777 or e-mail firstname.lastname@example.org to determine program eligibility and to schedule your appointment by a Flood Prevention Advisor.
 However, note that Flood Prevention Advisors will not provide Lot Grading Information and will not respond to urgent requests.